11 February 2022

 Since the end of her flying days, many people, including the many thousands of visitors who have attended tours around the iconic jet, have been happy with Vulcan XH558’s location.
 But, others have suggested she should have landed at a variety of different airfields and discussions have even been had over whether a ferry flight to another location is possible.
 It is not.

-After more than six years since her final flight, XH558 now has a number of time-expired critical components.
+Since her final flight in 2015, XH558 now has a number of time-expired critical components.
 The fundamental reason though, is that XH558 flew in the Complex category and to date remains the only ‘complex’ one to be returned to the Civil Aviation register.
 A condition of the Complex category, and a legal requirement, is that the aircraft’s Original Equipment Manufacturers (OEMs) are contracted to provide ongoing airworthiness design support.
 In 2015, the OEMs notified the Trust that this support was to be withdrawn at the end of that year, as they felt that they could not find people with sufficient expertise to help.
 This meant XH558 was no longer allowed to fly.
 As our supporters would expect, we have made the appropriate enquiries to the relevant organisations, to determine if less severe restrictions could be applied to a one-off flight.
 The outcome of these discussions was that they could not be.
 Today, this still remains a legal reason that any flight, including a ferry flight, will not be possible.